Human-Connection/Human-Connection/CONTRIBUTING.md

 We use pair programming sessions as a tool for knowledge sharing.
 We can learn a lot from each other and only by sharing what we know and overcoming challenges together can we grow as a team and truly own this project collectively.

 As a volunteeer you have no commitment except your own self development and your awesomeness by contributing to this free and open-source software project.
 Cheers to you!

+## Open-Source Bounties

+There are so many good reasons to contribute to Human Connection
+* You learn state-of-the-art technologies
+* You build your portfolio
+* You contribute to a good cause

+Now there is one more good reason: You can receive a small fincancial compensation for your contribution! :tada:

+### How it works

+Before you can benefit from the Open-Source bounty program you **must get one pull request approved and merged for free**.
+You can choose something really quick and easy, e.g. a fixing a typo in our [documentation](https://docs.human-connection.org/human-connection/) would be enough.
+But getting at least one pull request merged will make you get in touch with the team, learn the workflow and understand this contribution guide.
+Please join our our [community chat](https://human-connection.org/discord), too.

+You can filter Github issues with label [bounty](https://github.com/Human-Connection/Human-Connection/issues?q=is%3Aopen+is%3Aissue+label%3Abounty).
+These issues should have a second label `€<amount>` which indicate their respective financial compensation in Euros.

+You can bill us after your pull request got approved and merged into `master`.
+Payment methods are up to you: Bank transfer or PayPal is fine for us.
+Just send us your invoice as .pdf file attached to an E-Mail once you are done.

+Our Open-Source bounty program is a work-in-progress.
+Based on our future experience we will make changes and improvements.
+So keep an eye on this contribution guide.